-At the time when the share options are exercised, the amount previously recognised in employee share-based compensation reserve will be transferred to share capital (share premium before March 3, 2014).
+At the time when the share options are exercised, the amount previously recognised in employee share-based compensation reserve will be transferred to share premium.
 When the share options are forfeited or are still not exercised at the expiry date, the amount previously recognised in the employee share-based compensation reserve will be transferred to retained profits.